nelabs/BicycleShop/README.md

 rename bicycle to item

-express flash doesn't work when deleting post need to convert post into patch
+express flash doesn't work when deleting post need to convert post into patch (done)

+need to pass in categoriese when update item